3 Important Questions To Ask Before a Chess Move

 Online Chess Classes – Golden Chess Centre

-The other scenario is where you can draw the game either by reaching a draw position – or agreeing to a draw.
+The other scenario is where you can draw the game – by reaching a draw position – or agreeing to a draw.
 But we are not talking about that here.

 The APA defines willpower this way:

-• Willpower is the ability to resist short-term temptations in order to meet long-term goals.
+• Willpower is the ability to resist short-term temptations to meet long-term goals.

 1. Commit to a goal at the outset.

-It won’t stop you completely, but it will make it harder to move away from your goals.
+It won’t stop you completely, but it will make it increasingly difficult, to move away from your goals.

-Or carry only a fixed amount of cash with you when you’re on a tight rope budget, and leave your credit cards at home, thereby preventing you from making ‘that impulsive purchase’.
+Or carry only a fixed amount of cash when you’re on a tight rope budget, and leave your credit cards at home, preventing you from making ‘that impulsive purchase’.

 2. Meditate every day.